Anakinskywalker-14bby/Calculator_app/README.md

 - **Error Handling:** Invalid inputs, such as division by zero (e.g., `100 / 0`), trigger a pop-up error message to inform the user of the issue.
 - **Event-Driven Design:** Clicking buttons triggers specific actions, such as appending digits to the input string, clearing the display, or evaluating the expression when "=" is pressed.

-The application is lightweight, leveraging Python's built-in Tkinter library to create a responsive and visually appealing interface suitable for beginners and intermediate users alike.

 ---

 ## Skills Demonstrated